znuny/manual/source/admin/automation/generic_agent/index.rst

 Scheduled Tasks (Generic Agent)
 ###############################

-It's very helpful to be able to automatically perform tasks at any given time or when other actions occur within the system.
+It's very helpful to automatically perform tasks at any given time or when other actions occur within the system.
 The generic agent provides you with such flexibility.

 Programming a generic agent to run a scheduled task is available via the web interface.